guillerminabasso/SQL_Project_Data_Job_Analysis/README.md

 ### 1. Top Paying Data Analyst Jobs

-To identify the highest-paying roles, I filtered data analyst positions by average yearly salary and location, focusing on remote jobs.
+To identify the highest-paying roles, I filtered data analyst positions by average yearly salary focusing on remote jobs and joined with the companies dataset.
 This query highlights the high paying opportunities in the field.

 ```sql
 SELECT